nortizcode/100DaysOfCode/r1-log.md

 ### RID35
 Today I am working on a CSS class.
 I am trying to get better at CSS animation and 3D

+### RID36
+Today I am continuing to work on the CSS class on Codeacademy and looking for some more CSS animation classes to take